DeustoDatacom/BDAP/datavis.md

 The fast mode of dataviz is real and important, but when we let it become our only view into what dataviz is, we limit ourselves in planning for how to build, support and design dataviz.

+Which doesn't mean being fast will not be important sometimes, BUT it can not be at the expense of the fact that [NEXT]

 :::

 ### {data-transition="fade-in slide-out"}